US move to shorten COVID-19 isolation stirs confusion, doubt

 Monday's action by the Centers for Disease Control and Prevention cut in half the recommended isolation time for Americans who are infected with the coronavirus but have no symptoms.
 The CDC similarly shortened the amount of time people who have come into close contact with an infected person need to quarantine.

-The new guidance was issued amid warnings from the business community that the spike in cases could soon cause widespread staffing shortages because of workers being forced to stay home.
-Already, thousands of airline flights have been canceled over the past few days in a mess blamed on omicron.
+The CDC has been under pressure from the public and the private sector, including Delta Air Lines, to explore ways to shorten the isolation time and reduce the risk of severe staffing shortages amid the omicron surge.
+Thousands of airline flights have been canceled over the past few days in a mess blamed on omicron.

 CDC officials said the guidance is in keeping with growing evidence that people with the virus are most infectious in the first few days.

+Louis Mansky, director of the Institute for Molecular Virology at the University of Minnesota, agreed there is a scientific basis to the CDC’s recommendations.

-But other experts questioned why the guidelines let people leave isolation without testing.
+But other experts questioned why the CDC guidelines allow people to leave isolation without testing.

 “It’s frankly reckless to proceed like this,” said Dr. Eric Topol, founder and director of the Scripps Research Translational Institute.
 “Using a rapid test or some type of test to validate that the person isn’t infectious is vital.”